dotnet/ai-samples/src/chat/CustomerSupport/README.md

 # Customer Support

-This sample is a C# console application that uses local models provided by Ollama to:
+This sample is a C# console application that uses Generative AI services like Ollama or Azure OpenAI to:

 - Generate customer support ticket summaries
 - Generate embeddings for product manuals